tsunami416604/azure-docs.hu-hu/articles/remote-rendering/tutorials/native-cpp/hololens/integrate-remote-rendering-into-holographic-app.md

     {
         // Users need to fill out the following with their account data and model RR::AzureFrontendAccountInfo init;
-        memset(&init, 0, sizeof(RR::AzureFrontendAccountInfo));
         init.AccountId = "00000000-0000-0000-0000-000000000000";
         init.AccountKey = "<account key>";
         init.AccountDomain = "westus2.mixedreality.azure.com"; // <change to your region>
         m_modelURI = "builtin://Engine";
-        m_sessionOverride = ""; // if there is a valid session ID to re-use, put it here.
+        m_sessionOverride = ""; // If there is a valid session ID to re-use, put it here.
 Otherwise a new one is created

         m_frontEnd = RR::ApiHandle(RR::AzureFrontend(init));
     }